-Tessa tells her story of how mental illness affected her
+Tessa’s story tells of how mental illness affected her

 “I think when I was just entering becoming a teenager, I started developing depression and anxiety.
 I think the hardest thing is knowing that you really want to be able to fix it, you really want to be able get out of it.
 You can see that you are in a bit of a hole but, you just can’t.
 That’s the hardest thing because you see other people easily going to uni, moving out, getting jobs – and it’s just not that easy for me.